Contact:email@example.com Tel: 707-654-1149 Location: Faculty Office Building 120

 Dr. Parker's research interest is marine microbial biogeochemistry, addressing questions

-related to: 1) characterizing underlying controls on phytoplankton and bacterial processes
+related to characterizing underlying controls on phytoplankton and bacterial processes

 in aquatic systems.
 He primarily works in urbanized estuaries where coastal pollution,

-including large-scale nutrient fertilization, has had major impacts on the microbial community.
-In addition
+including large-scale nutrient fertilization, has had major impacts on the microbial

-With several published papers and more than one hundred research cruises to survey
+community.
+With several published papers and more than one hundred research cruises

-the San Francisco Estuary, Dr. Parker works regularly with state science and natural
+to survey the San Francisco Estuary, Dr. Parker works regularly with state science

 Buck, C., F. P. Wilkerson, A.E.
 Parker, R.C.
 Dugdale 2014.
 The influence of coastal